-This device is for use as operating controls.
-It is not a safety device!
-Where a device failure endangers human life and/or property, it is the responsibility of the client, installer and system designer to add additional safety devices to prevent a system failure caused by such a device failure.
+This device is for use as an operating controller.
+It is not a safety device.
+Where a device failure could endanger human life and property, it is the responsibility of the client, installer and system designer to add additional safety devices to prevent such a device failure.
 Ignoring specifications and local regulations may cause equipment damage and endangers life and property.
 Tampering with the device and misapplication will void warranty.